-Learn more about basic Form 2 finishing steps; after washing printed parts, add a post-cure to the printing process to stabilize the part's mechanical properties.
+Learn more about basic Form 2 finishing steps; after washing printed parts, add post-curing to the printing process to stabilize the part's mechanical properties.

 Before finishing the first part, reference the Form 2 Finish Kit Setup information to ensure the Finish Kit is ready for use.
 The steps below begin after uploading and completing a print.
 Follow these guidelines for washing parts, and check whether there are special recommendations for washing or curing each material.